russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: flavor-access
    :synopsis: Flavors access (flavors, os-flavor-access)

    Creates and gets details for private flavors.
-Also, lists, adds,and removes tenants' access to private flavors.
+Also, lists, adds, and removes tenants' access to private flavors.

 .. swagger:tag:: flavor-swap
    :synopsis: Flavors swap (flavors, os-flavor-swap)

    Creates and lists flavors with a swap value.
 Requires the ``os- flavormanage`` extension.
-The swap value is the amount ofswap disk space, in GBs, to allocate to a server.
+The swap value is the amount of swap disk space, in GBs, to allocate to a server.

 .. swagger:tag:: ext-img-size
    :synopsis: Images with size attribute (images)

-   Lists details for available images and gets details for aspecified image.
+   Lists details for available images and gets details for a specified image.
 Includes the ``OS-EXT-IMG-SIZE:size`` extended attribute, which shows the image size.

 .. swagger:tag:: used-limits
    :synopsis: Limits with project usage (limits)

    Extends limits to show the project usage.
-Shows information suchas RAM and instance quotas usage.
+Shows information such as RAM and instance quotas usage.

 .. swagger:tag:: used-limits-for-admins
    :synopsis: Limits with project usage for administrators(limits)

-   Extends limits to enable administrators to show the project usagefor a specified customer project ID.
-Shows information such as RAMand instance quotas usage.
+   Extends limits to enable administrators to show the project usage for a specified customer project ID.
+Shows information such as RAM and instance quotas usage.

 .. swagger:tag:: agents
    :synopsis: Guest agents (os-agents)

    Creates, updates, and deletes guest agents.

-   Use guest agents to access files on the disk, configurenetworking, and run other applications and scripts in the guestwhile it runs.
+   Use guest agents to access files on the disk, configure networking, and run other applications and scripts in the guest while it runs.
-   This hypervisor-specific extension is not currentlyenabled for KVM.
-   Use of guest agents is possible only if theunderlying service provider uses the Xen driver.
+   This hypervisor-specific extension is not currently enabled for KVM.
+Use of guest agents is possible only if the underlying service provider uses the Xen driver.

 .. swagger:tag:: aggregates
    :synopsis: Host aggregates (os-aggregates)

    Creates and manages host aggregates.
-An aggregate assigns metadatato groups of compute nodes.
-Aggregates are only visible to thecloud provider.
+An aggregate assigns metadata to groups of compute nodes.
+Aggregates are only visible to the cloud provider.

 .. swagger:tag:: baremetal-ext-status
    :synopsis: Bare metal nodes (os-baremetal-nodes)